No comments on your blog? Find out when not to worry about it

 Many popular blogs written by well-known people attract lots of comments from engaged readers and this can set the bar very high for ordinary bloggers.

 It's a shame, because I come across many fabulous blogs with few or no comments.
-As a reader and writer of blog posts for over 10 years I have noticed that it's much harder now to get comments.
+As a reader and writer of blog posts for over 14+ years I have noticed that it has become much harder to get comments.

-As I also know from my own blog, many blog writers achieve great results with their blogs - new business, prestigious speaking and guest writing opportunities, even book deals.
+As I also know from my own blog, many blog writers don’t get comments but still achieve results - eg new business, prestigious speaking and guest writing opportunities, even book deals.
 And these will mean a lot to the author!

-Some bloggers are so focused on getting views and comments, they will put a lot of effort into building proactive communities.
+Some bloggers main focus is on getting views and comments, and they will put a lot of effort into building proactive communities.
 They may see writing as a career and take their online visibility very seriously.

 For them, commenting will be an important step in improving the status and the stats of a site that is primarily built around a blog.
 A blog that could potentially generate an income through adverts, sponsored posts or product launches.